fdac17/news/README.md

 # Class on Sep 13

-- Mini-project 1 due, selected presentations
+- Mini-project1 due, selected presentations

 # Class on Sep 11

-- Dedicated to pair discussions of the Mini-project 1
+- Dedicated to pair discussions of the Mini-project1

-- On organizing into final project teams
+- Work on organizing into final project teams

 # Class on Sep 8